cdmerchant13/aiprompts/README.md

 ---

-Built to solve real problems—by a technical strategist, not a prompt engineer™.
+Built to solve real problems by a technical strategist, not a prompt engineer.